AriJalk/old-unity-solo-train-game/README.md

 ## Game Idea

-With a starting hand of three distinct cards — one that builds tracks, towns, and cities; one that transports goods along those tracks; and one that ends the round and reclaims all played cards to hand — and one origin station on a map with various terrain types, the player needs to expand her network within a set number of rounds to connect all required stations on the map to one unified network (a round ends when the player chooses to play the end-of-round card).</br>
+With a starting hand of three distinct cards — one that builds tracks, towns, and cities; one that transports goods along those tracks; and one that ends the round and reclaims all played cards to hand — and one origin station on a map with various terrain types, the player needs to expand their network within a set number of rounds to connect all required stations on the map to one unified network (a round ends when the player chooses to play the end-of-round card).</br>
 In order to achieve this objective, the player, in addition to expanding the network, needs to obtain newer, more powerful cards from a dynamic market of cards that is sorted and appearing by era, through transportation of goods from towns that produce them to cities that receive those goods and provide those cards.

 ## What's Implemented